Anvesh271299/VSD-physical-design/README.md

   * SKILL 4
     + Installation of basic EDA tools
-2. **DAY 2 Chip planning strategies and introduction to foundry library cells**
+2. **DAY 2 Chip planning strategies and introduction to foundry library cells** **1.
+Ultilization factor and aspect ratio**

+The first step in physical design is to define the height and width of the core and die.

+**Die** - It encapsulates the core and it is where the fundamental circuit gets fabricated.

+**Core** - It lies inside the die wherein the fundamental logic of design is placed.

+Inorder to maximize the throughput we have multiple dies on a single wafer.

+***When Netlist occupies 100% of the core area, it means that the utilization of chip is 100%***

+**Utilization factor - Area occupied by the Netlist / Total area of the core**

+Ideally we do not aim at 100% utilization instead 60-70% utilization is what we look at so that there is room for optimization at later stages.

+**Aspect Ratio = Height / Width**

+***When the Aspect ratio is 1, it means that the chip is square shaped.
+While values of aspect ratio other than 1 represent that the chip is rectangular in shape.***

+**2. Preplaced Cells**

+These are cells which have user defined locations and therefore are already present in the chip before automated placement and routing.
+Automated placement and routing tools places the remaining logical cells in the design onto chip.
+Few examples of Pre-placed cells are memories, muxes, etc. They are placed in the core according to the design scenario.
+For example if the pre-placed cells have more number of inputs then they are placed close to the input side and if they have more number of outputs then they are placed close to the output side.

+Arrangement of these IPs in a chip is referred to as Floorplanning.

+**3. De-Coupling capacitors**

+When the logic 1 or 0 is not exactly 1 or 0 due to the drop in supply voltage , due to its physical location (far away).
+Hence if the input and output is within the Noise Margin then the situation is still finebut if it is not then it a huge problem so to fix this we use de - coupling capacitors which store alot of charge and are connected close to the logic circuit physically so that they provide the circuit full supply required and hence de - couples the logic circuit from the supply V, Vdd.
+When the logic is from 1 to 0, the de-coupling capacitor gets discharged through the Vdd.
+***Therefore de-coupling capacitors are placed close to the input cells.***

+The de-coupling capacitors take care of local communication but for global communication **power planning** is used.

+**4. Power Planning**

+***The initial problem was that each circuitry demanded supply at the same time by the de-coupling capacitor.***

+Hence all the de - coupling capacitors which where charged to V Volts will have to discharge to 0 through single Gnd, causing a bump in the ground tap point.
+This problem is known as **Ground Bounce**.

+When the de -coupling Capacitors which were at 0 Volts are to be charged to V Volts through a single Vdd, causing lowering of Vdd tap point.
+This problem is known as **Voltage Droop**.

+***So the solution to the above two problems is to use multiple Vdd and Vss***.

+This is called the **Mesh**, and is how the power planning will be done.

+**5. Pin Placement**

+A netlist gives the connectivity information between gates which is written in the HDL.
+The pin placement is the used space between die and core.
+The Frontend engineer defines the netlist connections while the backend engineer defines the pin placement.
+The clock ports are usually bigger in size in comparison to other data pins because the clock is continously drives all the flip flops in the design and to get minimum resistance as R is inversly proportional to A.

+***Logical cell placement Block*** - It is placed in the core before the automated placement an routing tools place the other blocks.

+**6. Cell Design Flow**

+It comprises of three things.

+1. Inputs - They include **PDK (Process Design Kit**) *which comes from the foundry* and consists of DRC and LVS rules, SPICE Models, library and user defined specs.
+2. Circuit Design Steps -*Cell height* is decided by the distance betwee the power and ground rails, supply voltage, metal layers, pin locations, drawn gate length.
+3. Outputs
   * SKILL 1
     + utilization factor and aspect ration
     + concept of pre-placed cells